zhmcclient/zhmc-ansible-modules/docs_source/modules/zhmc_user.rst

     * ``default-group-uri``: Cannot be set directly, but indirectly via the artificial property ``default-group-name``.

-    Properties omitted in this dictionary will remain unchanged when the user already exists, and will get the default value defined in the data model for users in the HMC API book when the user is being created.
+    Properties omitted in this dictionary will remain unchanged when the user already exists, and will get the default value defined in the data model for users in the :term:`HMC API` when the user is being created.

   expand (False, bool, False)